Canva Review (2023) — All the Pros and Cons

 The only video output option in Canva is MP4

 Now, to be fair, Canva does cover the basics with its output formats, and a lot of its users won’t really need a bunch of additional ones; the key aim of the product is to let people create quickly, and export simply.
-For most applications, the range of export formats will be fine (especially if you’re using Canva to create content that’s destined to be consumed online).
+For most applications, the range of export formats provided will be fine (especially if you’re using Canva to create content that’s destined to be consumed online).

 And speaking of flexibility…

-Canva’s Magic Resize tool
+Canva’s Resize tool

-A particularly useful feature of Canva is its ‘Magic Resize’ tool, which lets you repurpose existing designs for different platforms really easily.
-You can take an existing design, and then use the Magic Resize tool to automatically reformat it to suit different social media channels.
+A particularly useful feature of Canva is its ‘Resize’ tool (formerly known as ‘Magic Switch’), which lets you repurpose existing designs for different platforms really easily.

 Embedding Canva projects